datakind/idi-datadive-2018/README.md

 See the [Project Brief](https://docs.google.com/document/d/1sGneio4rzMvcZA9WSEO908Mce53GeSwuOvBeaRbV0rA/edit#heading=h.hs0b4pt5bzef) for more detailed information on background, goals, etc.

+# App Best Practices
+1. We suggest running the app with fewer than 20 search terms at a time, especially if you are running it against `ALL` of the DFI's.
+It can take a while for the app to scrape the data and when you run a large number of search terms at a time there is the possiblity that the app will time out or a user might accidentely close window its running in etc.
+2. Don't close the browser tab while the app is running, if you do you will have to navigate back to the original url and restart the run.
+3. Don't try to run more than one instance of the app on a single machine at  the same time.
+In other words,  you can only have one tab running the app at a time.

 # Running the app (using Docker)

 This is the intended way for users to run the app.
 There is some setup, but should be less error-prone than having every user install all of the dependencies separately.

 To run the app using Docker:

 1. Download Docker
     * [Mac Download](https://download.docker.com/mac/stable/Docker.dmg)
     * [Windows Download](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)